-8.6 Creating a PDF/X-3 document
+13.6 Creating a PDF/X-3 document

-To create a PDF/X-3 document from a Postscript or a PDF file, you should:
+To create a PDF/X-3 document from a Postscript or a PDF file, you should :

 - Specify the pdfwrite device or use the ps2pdf script. - Specify the -dPDFX option.
-It provides the document conformity and forces -dCompatibilityLevel=1.3. - Specify -sColorConversionStrategy=Gray, -sColorConversionStrategy=CMYK or -sColorConversionStrategy=UseDeviceIndependentColor (RGB is not allowed).
-If you plan to create a device-independent color PDF file then you should set the ProcessColorModel using -sProcessColorModel=DeviceGray or -sProcessColorModel=DeviceCMYK. - Specify a PDF/X definition file before running the input document.
+It provides the document conformity and forces -dCompatibilityLevel=1.3. - Specify -sColorConversionStrategy=Gray, -sColorConversionStrategy=CMYK or -sColorConversionStrategy=UseDeviceIndependentColor (RGB is not allowed). - Specify a PDF/X definition file before running the input document.
 It provides additional information to be included into the output document.
 A sample PDF/X definition file may be found in gs/lib/PDFX\def.ps.
 You will need to modify the content of this file; in particular you must alter the /ICCProfile so that it points to a valid ICC profile for your OutputCondition.
 The string '(...)' defining the ICCProfile must be a fully qualified device and path specification appropriate for your Operating System. - If a registered printing condition is applicable, specify its identifier in the PDF/X definition file.
 Otherwise provide an ICC profile and specify it in the PDF/X definition file as explained below. - Provide a DefaultRGB resource file in the ColorSpace resource category.
 Either define it in the PDF/X definition file, or provide a definition of gs/Resource/ColorSpace/DefaultRGB.gs/Resource/ColorSpace/DefaultRGB is usually distributed with Ghostscript, its content may not necessarily satisfy your needs, see below.